AI Automation/Professional Services

 Consider a regional logistics company hiring 50 warehouse staff using Lever as their ATS.
 They use a dialer to call 300 applicants with a "Press 1 to schedule" message.
 Only 15% respond.
 The other 85% ask a question the system cannot answer, creating a list of 255 voicemails for one recruiter to review.
 The process took longer than just calling them manually.

-The core agent is a FastAPI application deployed on AWS Lambda.
-When a new candidate enters the queue, a Lambda function is triggered.
-This function uses the Claude 3 Sonnet API for conversational logic.
-We engineer a prompt that includes the job description, company information, and a list of 5-10 common questions and answers, enabling the agent to handle interruptions and clarification requests.
+The core conversational agent would be a FastAPI application, deployable on platforms like AWS Lambda.
+Upon a new candidate entering the queue, a Lambda function would be triggered.
+This function would utilize the Claude 3 Sonnet API for dynamic conversational logic.
+Syntora would engineer the agent's prompt to incorporate job descriptions, company information, and a curated list of common questions and answers, enabling the agent to manage typical candidate inquiries and clarifications.
+We have experience building similar document processing pipelines using Claude API for financial documents, applying the same pattern to structured information for conversational agents.

-After a call completes, the agent summarizes the conversation and writes a note back to the ATS via API in under 500ms.
-If the candidate agrees to an interview, the agent checks the recruiter's Google Calendar and offers available time slots.
-The entire process, from dial to ATS note update, costs about $0.12 in API usage.
-A batch of 100 calls costs under $15.
+After a call completes, the system would summarize the conversation and write a note back to the ATS via its API.
+If a candidate agrees to an interview, the agent would access the recruiter's Google Calendar to offer available time slots.

-We use structlog for structured JSON logging of all call events.
-Transcripts, call durations, and outcomes are sent to AWS CloudWatch.
-We configure an alert that fires to Slack if the percentage of failed calls, such as technical errors or hang-ups, exceeds 10% in any 24-hour period, allowing for rapid intervention.
+Structured logging with structlog would be implemented for all call events.
+Transcripts, call durations, and outcomes would be sent to AWS CloudWatch.
+An alert would be configured to notify relevant personnel, for example via Slack, if the percentage of failed calls, such as technical errors or hang-ups, exceeds a defined threshold within a specific timeframe, enabling proactive monitoring and intervention.

 The agent calls new applicants within five minutes of applying.
 This speed reduces candidate drop-off by over 40% compared to manual follow-up.